 The Metadata Elements are intended to facilitate reporting from HMIS, to simplify the writing of programming specifications, and to provide an audit trail.
 These elements do not represent an attempt to standardize the way that an HMIS stores data.
 As long as the HMIS is able to accomplish the purposes identified for the Metadata Elements, the software is not required to use the exact metadata elements listed here.
-Programming specifications for reports reference these Metadata Elements.
+Future programming specifications for reports will reference these Metadata Elements.
 The Metadata Elements are:

 - 5.01 Date Created

 - 5.02 Date Updated

 - 5.03 Data Collection Stage

 - 5.04 Information Date

 - 5.05 Project Identifier

-- 5.06 Enrollment Identifier
+- 5.06 Enrollment ID

 - 5.07 User Identifier

-- 5.08 Personal Identifier
+- 5.08 Personal ID

-- 5.09 Household Identifier
+- 5.09 Household ID